millimeter wave RFID Innovations

 US Patent Number 7460014, issued December 2, 2008.
 RFID System Utilizing Parametric Reflective Technology

 US Patent Number 7498940, issued March 3, 2009.
 RFID System Utilizing Parametric Reradiated Technology

-US Patent Application 62746829, submitted October 17, 2018.
-Multimode Millimeter Wave RFID Systems and Methods Thereof
+US Patent Number 10839179, issued November 17, 2020.
+Multimode Millimeter Wave RFID Systems and Methods of Use Thereof